land-rover/spatial-flow-network-analysis/README.md

 Recently, planners have started to apply the network science concept of community to the problem of identifying "travel-to-work areas," spatially contiguous regions in which labor supply and demand are equal.

-We are interested in distinguishing these communities in the DC-Baltimore region, first according to their patterns of movement and second according to the socioeconomic characterisitics of the workers who belong to them.
+We are interested in distinguishing travel-to-work areas in the DC-Baltimore region, first according to their patterns of movement and second according to the socioeconomic characterisitics of the workers who belong to them.

 ## Characterizing Patterns of Movement in a Community